The Tribe of First Contact

 Genocide By Paper Cuts

-A deep wound in the collective history of Native American history is the forced assimilation boarding schools.
+Another deep wound in the collective history of Native America is the forced assimilation boarding schools.
 These schools were designed to completely strip away the culture, traditions, and language of indigenous children that were torn from their families and forced into these institutions where many died.
 Children were rounded up from every tribe which included Taino Indian children.
 That's right!
 There were Puerto Rican children in the infamous Carlisle Indian School.

-A group of about 60 young Puerto Rican Indians were sent to Carlisle Indian School and suffered the same hardships alongside children from many other First Nations tribes.
-The Carlisle Indian School was an educational institution created by General Richard Henry Pratt and backed by the U.S. government with a brutal history of abuse, murder and cultural genocide against First Nations children.
+About 60 young Puerto Rican Indians were sent to Carlisle Indian School and suffered the same hardships alongside children from many other First Nations tribes.
+The Carlisle Indian School was an educational institution created by General Richard Henry Pratt and backed by the U.S. government with a brutal history of abuse, murder, and cultural genocide against First Nations children.
 The following images are enrollment cards for two of the children and you will notice under the category of Degree of Indian Blood it says FULL.

 THE TAINO TODAY

-According to an article in Indian Country Today, a pivotal time of cultural acceleration took place when the U.S. Nations Science Foundation funded a genetic study of the people of Puerto Rico in 2010.
+According to an article in Indian Country Today, a pivotal time of cultural acceleration occurred when the U.S. Nations Science Foundation funded a genetic study of the people of Puerto Rico in 2010.
 While many results showed the DNA of African, Spaniard, and Indigenous there were some shocking results.
-Almost all Puerto Ricans showed traces of Native American DNA but the shocking results were that the closer you got to the isolated mountain region of the island the higher the blood quantum results.
+67% of all Puerto Ricans have Taino Native American DNA but the surprising results were the closer you got to the isolated mountain region of the island the higher the blood quantum results.
 The first image that you see above is my DNA results from CRI Genetics.

 Arawak Taino Kacike Areito Making of a Kacike Ceremony (July 26, 2014)